mantradigitalbrajesh/mini-aspire/README.md

 It is an app that allows authenticated users to go through a loan application and Apply for loan.

-Loan Amount would be paid all together all it could be paid weekly based on term selected by customer
+Loan Amount would be paid all together or it could be paid weekly based on term selected by customer